gatimo256/project2/README.md

 # project2

-This Project is proposing two possible data sets to work with.

-The first Dataset is Bank Marketing
+This project will be focusing on the  Bank Marketing from Kaggle described below.

 1) Source of data
 Source: